underscoreio/essential-scala/src/pages/getting-started/index.md

 ### Entering Multi-Line Expressions

 We can split long expressions across multiple lines quite simply.
-If we press enter before the end of an expression, the console will print an `|` character to indicate that we can continue on the next line:
+If we press enter before the end of an expression, the console will print a `|` character to indicate that we can continue on the next line:

 ~~~ scala
 scala> for(i <- 1 to 3) {